maheshkr-code/gcp_professional_machine_learning_engineer_exam_notes/model_size_latency.md

 Distillation transfers knowledge from a large “teacher” model -> smaller “student” model.
 It requires retraining a new student model using soft labels.
 If Retraining is allowed, then this can be an answer.

+# For post-training latency improvements

-# For post-training latency improvements without retraining, start with quantization - especially dynamic range quantization for CPU inference or full integer quantization for edge devices with hardware acceleration.
+For post-training latency improvements without retraining, start with quantization - especially dynamic range quantization for CPU inference or full integer quantization for edge devices with hardware acceleration.